bertreb/pimatic-save/README.md

 # The SaveFtpDevice

-With this device files will be daved to a Ftp server.
+With this device files will be saved to a Ftp server.
 The following device config.

 ```